matveynator/chicha-isotope-map/README.md

 - Import: by URL or file; you can feed an archive directly.
 - Export: JSON archives, a single track, legacy `.cim` files supported.
 - Appearance: starting coordinates and layer (`-default-*`).
+- DuckDB startup slow?
+See the [performance notes](doc/DUCKDB_PERFORMANCE.md) for checkpoint/Parquet guidance.

 ---